 Habitat for Humanity has submitted a formal application to develop four townhome units available to moderate-income households.
 This project is located on a 0.17 acre parcel at 333 N Main Street (APN: 004-670-022) and achieves 23.5 units per acres, 94% of the maximum allowable density.
 The units would be made affordable through a 30-year deed restriction that renews upon sale of the unit.
-The project has been approved by City Council, and is expected to be fully entitled, by the end of 2022 and receive-is in plan checkbuilding permits in early 2023.
+The project has been approved by City Council, is fully entitled, and is in plan check.